Past to Present

 In September 2021 WonderZoo created a ticketed pilot event at Cawfee, Union Street, with performances from the three Laureates of Plymouth (Laura Horton and her play performed by comedian Suzy Bennett, Holly Peters and former poet laureate Thom Boulton) to a fully-booked audience.
 Funded by POP.

 WonderZoo created our 2nd pilot festival in June 2022, funded by POP.
 This consisted of five days of in-person events at different venues around Stonehouse, Plymouth.
-This will be a stepping stone towards creating a large-scale Storyteller festival in the city, incorporating many art forms, collaborating with many local organisations and engaging diverse communities that will take place in 2023.
+This will be a stepping stone towards creating a large-scale Storyteller festival in the city, incorporating many art forms, collaborating with many local organisations and engaging diverse communities.

 Adelaide Park Events